maciejskorski/huber_clustering/README.md

 Implementation of soft clustering using mixtures with log-likelihood inspired by Huber loss function.

-As empirically verified, this gives better results than KMeans and GaussianMixtures (particularly, more accurate on outliers).
+In practice, this gives better results than popular KMeans and GaussianMixtures algorithms, built on gaussian modelling.

-The api is scikit-learn compatible.
+The api is scikit-learn compatible, a demo with examples is provided as a Colab Notebook.

-Examples